BZoennchen/Pages/_drafts/Information.md

 even if its complexity is higher than a more sophisticated and efficient algorithm.
 Another example is the computation of a picture of the famous Mandelbrot set.
-The image might require a large amount of memory, but its computation requires a very **small program**.
+To store the image one might require a large amount of memory, but its computation relies on a a very **small program**.
 To (re-)construct the image, the program needs a lot of steps, i.e., **execution time**.

-Since descriptions of complex systems can be relatively short, this perspective suggests that these systems might, in fact, offer or rely on a minimal amount of information.
+Since the descriptions of complex systems can be relatively short, this perspective suggests that they might, in fact, offer or rely on a minimal amount of information.
 We often have to 'execute' or 'evolve' this information to understand it, but its 'essence' is there beforehand.

-One might want to ask: what is the Kolmogorov complexity of our Universe?
+One might want to ask: what is the *Kolmogorov complexity* of our universe?
 If such a question makes sense in the first place, its answer may surprise us.

 ### Meaningless Symbols

-In Shannon's theory, information is viewed stochastically or probabilistically.
+In *Shannon's theory*, information is viewed stochastically or probabilistically.
 It is carried discretely as symbols, which are selected from a set of possible symbols.
 The meaning of these symbols is entirely irrelevant, though a binary digit may represent the toss of a coin (heads or tails) or the universe's fate (expand or collapse).